eneax/sarty/notes/redux-notes/Redux Notes.md

 If the action `type` does not match, we just return the `currentState`, since we don't want to re-render anything.

 The `userReducer` function will return a new object that is going to be the new state of our `userReducer`.

+## Middleware

+A `middleware` is a piece of code that gets the action before it reaches the reducer.
+An example of middleware is the `redux-logger`.
+Its job is to log any action that gets fired, in addition to the state of the reducer before and after the action was performed.